javmarina/Nintendo-Switch-Remote-Control/README.md

   The server receives the input and sends it to an AVR microcontroller which acts as a controller.
 The MCU is plugged into the Switch dock and the console recognizes it as a Pro Controller.
 If you have a USB-C adapter, you should also be able to use this in handheld mode/Switch Lite.

-  Finally, the server sends a real-time video and audio stream acquired from an HDMI capture card.
+  Finally, the server sends a real-time video and audio stream acquired from an HDMI capture card, over WebRTC (the technology used for Stadia and Google Meet).

 * Firmware: firmware that runs on the microcontroller.
 The server PC sends the received commands to the microcontroller via UART.
 When the Switch requests HID reports, the microcontroller sends them.
 It uses the LUFA library.

 * Small Python code for fast prototyping (`python` folder).

-The goal of this project is to provide a way to play Switch games remotely (two computers) or control the console locally (one computer).
+The goal of this project is to provide a way to play Switch games remotely (two computers), or control the console locally or automate tasks (one computer).

 A complete diagram is shown below:
 ![Hardware diagram](/images/diagram.png)